secure-diversITy/splunk/splunkhelper/README.md

 	6) you should check the output carefully once that everything goes well but then you never need to care about again ;)

+    7) Automatic splunk> start by init.d: You need to enable the init.d script *without* the splunkhelper cmds and as user <root>:
+            #> /opt/splunk/bin/splunk enable boot-start -user splunk
+            (where "/opt/splunk/" is your splunk installation path)

+       Afterwards open the init.d script and change all occurences of the path:
+            #> vim /etc/init.d/splunk
+            /opt/splunk/ --> /usr/
+            e.g.:
+            "/opt/splunk/bin/splunk" start ..... --> "/usr/bin/splunk" start ...

+    8) if splunk version >= 6.1.1: Set/Check the fallback splunk user variable:
+            (splunk)$> vim /opt/splunk/etc/splunk-launch.conf

+            SPLUNK_OS_USER=splunk (where "splunk" is your splunk username)

+        That variable should be set already correctly by step 7 but checking it doesn't hurt right?!
+        If that variable is set and you forget step 7 or overwrite the init.d script by accident it will not destroy anything 'cause of this variable here.